Te-k/100-days-of-code/log.md

 ### Day 15: January 31th

 **Today's progress:** Continued to work on Twitter stuff.
 I have tosolve this issue with plugins before anything else, and I think that I have find a cool idea.
 We'll see if it works tomorrow.
 Oh also, I finally published [pyregripper](https://github.com/Te-k/pyregripper) (which acknowledge the fact that I won't work on it anymore likely).

+### Day 11: February 1st

+**Today's progress:** Finally managed to have a clear subcommand code for the twitter stuff.
+Import in the database seems to work, I have to do more tests.
+Great !